Find out why teachers and school leaders love PlanBee

 That said, the reduced provision of planning for other subjects such as Science, Geography, History and Art may be causing concern for parents: how can they ensure their children receive a broad education while they're stuck at home?

-Here at PlanBee, we want to support home educators as best we can while schools are closed, and so we're providing free home learning resources, live YouTube lessons and advice for a range of subjects.
+Here at PlanBee, we want to support home educators as best we can while schools are closed, and so we're providing free and paid home learning resources, live YouTube lessons and advice for a range of subjects.
 Hopefully, you'll find something you can use to round out your home school timetable.

 This question resulted in some fascinating feedback from parents.
 While parents already have an understanding—and appreciation—of the work teachers do, many changed their views since they started educating their children at home:

 Trying to get children engaged to learn is very hard!
 I know it's a challenging time, but my year 4 struggles to engage if he doesn't like the subject and I can see how that would translate in the classroom!
 Hats off to all teachers!

 Teachers have to put up with a lot from boisterous children - teaching two is enough but 30 children would be extremely challenging.
 Ability to remain calm and patient!
 Teaching is so tiring and mentally exhausting - amazed how they can keep focus for the whole day.

 Although I work in nurseries and I'm qualified as a teaching assistant, I don't think I realised just how much work (and patience) goes into teaching.

 One parent surveyed described their experience in a way that surprised (and delighted) us:

 To be honest I'm beginning to appreciate what they have to deal with.
 It's also given me a boost, to the point I have been looking into becoming a teacher.
 I've been trying to get myself up to par with GCSE Maths, English and Science so I can get better results to look at teacher training.